Newsroom / Press release

 Quandela livre Lucy, l’ordinateur quantique photonique le plus avancé au monde, à EuroHPC et GENCI au TGCC du CEA

-Paris, France – 23 octobre – Quandela, GENCI et le CEA annoncent la livraison de Lucy, un ordinateur quantique photonique universel de 12 qubits, au Très Grand Centre de calcul (TGCC) du CEA.
+Paris, France – 23 octobre, 2025 – Quandela, GENCI et le CEA annoncent la livraison de Lucy, un ordinateur quantique photonique universel de 12 qubits, au Très Grand Centre de calcul (TGCC) du CEA.
 Le système, livré par le consortium franco-allemand Quandela – attocube systems AG, a été acquis par l’entreprise commune EuroHPC dans le cadre du consortium EuroQCS-France.

 Une nouvelle capacité quantique européenne